yohman/pfhp/README.md

-# FaViz: Visualizing villages, families, and egos in the Edo Period
+# XaViz: Visualizing villages, families, and egos in the Edo Period

 <style>